Last updated on January 12, 2023 by Wandering our World

 These beautiful scaly creatures are the largest lizards in the world, some growing to about the size of an alligator.
 They carry venom capable of killing humans, and can hunt everything, from other lizards to buffaloes to each other.

-If you’re a fan of the hairy animal variety, the island of Sumatra has you covered with its majestic orangutan.
+If you’re a fan of the hairy animal variety, the island of Sumatra and the region of Borneo has you covered with its majestic orangutan.
 These human like orange-haired primates are some of the most incredible animals on Earth, and share 96.4% of our DNA.
 In fact we’ve written about Indonesia’s stunning wildlife before – see here!

 If you want somewhere even more remote, then head to Calaguas Island.
 The coastline is beautiful, unspoiled, barely developed, and you’re likely to be the only tourist around.

-Of course with 7600 islands to choose from, it’s not hard to find a secluded beach here!
+Of course with 7600 islands to choose from, it’s not hard to find a secluded beach in this country!
 Many of those islands are also home to teeming underwater life which is perfect for snorkeling.

 One of those is the Visayas archipelago, which has some of the most varied sea-life in the region.
 There’s the possibility to swim with sea turtles at Apo Island, spot whale sharks at Oslob, or even swim alongside massive schools of sardines at Moalboal.